-Prince William Admits He Was ‘Angry’ When His Mother Died And How He Is Continuing Her Memory
+Prince William Admits He Was ‘Angry’ When His Mother Died, And How He Is Continuing Her Memory

 The more sensitive William explained what the event was all about.

 “This event is about all that our mother loved in life.
-Her music, her dancing, her charities and her family and friends”.
+Her music, her dancing, her charities and her family and friends.”

-Attended by over 63,000 fans at the packed Wembley Arena, the Princes had their own box with 200 family and friends, including their cousins Princess Eugenie and Princess Beatrice, their mother Sarah Ferguson, cousin Zara Phillips and her then boyfriend and now husband, Mike Tindall, as well as their mother’s two sisters and their uncle Earl Spencer.
+Attended by over 63,000 fans at the packed Wembley Arena, the Princes had their own box with 200 family and friends, including their cousins Princess Eugenie and Princess Beatrice, their mother Sarah Ferguson, cousin Zara Phillips, and her then boyfriend and now husband, Mike Tindall, as well as their mother’s two sisters and their uncle Earl Spencer.

 Perhaps one of the most significant invitees to this event and the Prince’s box was Prince William’s then former girlfriend, Kate Middleton, along with her parents and siblings James and Pippa.
 The presence of the blushing Catherine fanned the flames of speculation that the Prince was back with Kate.
 Of course, just four later, the two married and they are now the Duke and Duchess of Cambridge with two adorable children.